trinetra110/civix/README.md

 2. Submit grievances with title, description, and optional file attachments
 3. Use AI formatting to improve description quality
 4. Track status updates in your dashboard
-5. Receive email notifications for status changes

 ### For Admins
-1. Register with "Admin" role
+1. Register with email/password (select "Admin" role)
 2. View all grievances in organized active/past sections
 3. Update grievance status with proper workflow validation
-4. Users automatically receive email notifications

 ## Status Workflow